CodepathIos/Instamovie/README.md

        if let error = error {
       print(error.localizedDescription)
        } else {
-      print("Successfully retrieved \(User.UserId) movies.")
+      print("Successfully retrieved \(user) information")
-        // TODO: Do something with the user
+        // TODO: Do something with the user...
        }
         }